 Research Fellow, Cardiff University Mar 2001 – Apr 2006

 This involved research and consulting projects for the Centre for Research in the Built Environment (CRiBE) and the development of on-line education infrastructure for masters and undergraduate programmes at the Welsh School of Architecture (WSA).
 We provided simulation and analysis support for design teams throughout Wales as well as in the UK, Europe, Middle East and China.
-As one of the premier UK architectural research institutions at the time, we worked on some significant European research projects around the EPBD and contributed much to the related UK and Welsh legislation.
-Whilst there, I also proposed, developed and taught a new Masters degree in Building Energy and Environmental Performance Modelling at the WSA, as well as supervising to completion several Masters and PhD students.
+As one of the premier UK architectural research institutions at the time, we worked on some significant European research projects around the Energy Performance of Building Directive and contributed much to the related UK and Welsh legislation.
+Whilst at the School, I also proposed, developed and taught a new Masters degree in Building Energy and Environmental Performance Modelling at the WSA, as well as supervising to completion several Masters and PhD students.

 Lecturer, University of Western Australia Jun 1997 – Mar 2001